KimShan1/streamlit-app-autogen/README.md

 The chatbot searches Reddit for the specified topic, scrapes the relevant posts, and summarizes each one according to the provided structure.

 ### Data Storage:
 The raw scraped content is saved on the local machine automatically.
+[Download an example of the scraped content](./scraped_data_20240610195648.json)

 ### Download Summary:
-At the end of the session, users can download the summarized data as a JSON file.[Download the structured summary JSON file](./structured_summary_20240610202812.json)
+At the end of the session, users can download the summarized data as a JSON file.
+[Download the structured summary JSON file](./structured_summary_20240610202812.json)

 <div style="text-align: center;">
   <img src="autogen_summary.png" alt="Autogen Summary" width="800" height="400">